vswaminathan777/ai-engineering-team/README.md

 # Agent-Powered Software Development Team
-This project uses the crewAI framework to simulate a complete, autonomous software development team.
+This project uses the CrewAI framework to simulate a complete, autonomous software development team.
 Given a set of high-level requirements, this multi-agent system will design, implement, test, and create a user interface for a fully functional Python module.

 The system is designed to streamline the development process from concept to a demonstrable prototype with minimal human intervention.